Volkswagen Transporter (T6): Powertrain

 At launch, the engine range closely matched the previous generation T5 (2010 – 2016), but these were soon updated to newer, cleaner engines including new 110 kW TDi and 150 kW BiTDi diesels.
 All engines became Euro6 emissions compliant.

 Towards the end of 2017, a new (to the Transporter) 2.0 TFSi engine became available, mirroring the motor industry's gradual move away from diesel engines.

 5 and 6 speed manual gearboxes from the previous generation were carried over, as was the 7 speed DSG gearbox.

 4motion four wheel drive continued to be an option, becoming standard fitment with the 150 kW BiTDi engine as of 2018.

+Safety

 Models

 The Transporter T6 is offered in a variety of body styles, including as a panel van, motorhome ("California"), passenger ("Caravelle"/"Multivan" and "Shuttle"/"Window van"), combination cargo and passenger ("Kombi"), and chassis cab for a custom body or cargo bed.
 In addition, the T6 is available with either short- or long-wheelbase and either low, medium, or high roof; the high roof is only available in combination with the long-wheelbase.